Scientific Name

 Description

 Catharanthus roseus is an evergreen subshrub or herbaceous plant that grows up to 3.3 feet (1 m) tall.
 Leaves are glossy green, hairless, with a pale midrib and an up to 0.7 inches (1.8 cm) long petiole.
 They are oval to oblong, up to 3.6 inches (9 cm) long and 2 inches (3.5 cm) wide, and arranged in opposite pairs.
-Flowers are white to dark pink with a darker red center, a basal up to 1.2 inches (3 cm) long tube, and a corolla with five petal-like lobes and up to 2 inches (5 cm) in diameter.
-Fruits are a pair of up to 1.6 inches (4 cm) long follicles.

 How to Grow and Care

 Madagascar Periwinkle is native to Madagascar but is cultivated and naturalized in the most tropical world and warmer climates in the United States.
-It can be found in various woodland, forest, and grassland locales, but one of its primary uses is a bedding plant in highway medians or commercial landscapes.
+It can be found in various woodland, forest, and grassland locales, but one of its primary uses is as a bedding plant in highway medians or commercial landscapes.
 Madagascar Periwinkle also makes a striking clumping plant for home gardens as ground cover, in beddings or edgings, or containers.

 See more at How to Grow and Care for Madagascar Periwinkle (Catharanthus roseus).